Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/time_mask.md

 - The frequency argument determine which part of the time point that is going to be used.
   - For instance a frequency code 'DAY' means that the hour and minute part is used and the year/month/day part is neglected.
 - The frequency argument also describes how the parsed time points are distributed into the requested time period for a calculation.
 The frequency is illustrated in the figure as blue dotted and solid line sections.
-- The distributed points have
-  to provide a functional value for the complete requested time period.
-Observe the first and last green time point in the figure, they are both outside the requested area.
+- The distributed points have to provide a functional value for the complete requested time period.
+Observe the first and last green time point in the figure are both outside the requested area.
 The last point is only needed in case the curve type is linear.
 - The native distribution of points creates a breakpoint series, so unless the last argument is 'VARINT' a standard transformation is applied to create the result.